It's not enough to publish content anymore and let it sit in a content management system for end users to read....

 Let's highlight the transition from WCM platforms to digital experience management with a hypothetical example that Acquia used in a series of presentations at its October Engage user conference in Boston.

 In the desktop days, a cook planning a dinner party would have to gather recipes, create a grocery list and write it all down on paper.
 In a digital experience management implementation, actionable data -- perhaps even fished from a data lake using artificial intelligence -- would find recipes based on a voice request, generate a shopping list from the recipes and store it on a mobile app.

-Automatically, the list arranges itself, so each ingredient appears in order of placement in the store, because it's hashed against the store's floor plan.
+Automatically, the list arranges itself, so each ingredient appears in order of placement in the

 Finding even the most specialized products is simple -- intelligence baked into the app combines with in-store Wi-Fi beacons to pinpoint the right shelves.
 Concerned about the ingredients of a packaged good?
 Scanning the product immediately produces detailed health and nutritional descriptions, as well as product reviews, as an integral part of the shopping experience.
 And perhaps a coupon or two may pop up in the app, as different brands jockey for the cook's dollar.